 Answering the call to be a civil servant is a truly heroic decision.
 Not only do you decide to dedicate your lives to serving others, but in many professions, you put your life at risk so others can feel safe.
 However, these heroic professions rarely come with the salary that’s deserved of them.
 Because of this, many teachers, police officers, firefighters, and emergency medical services professionals may have a hard time buying a home.
-This is why Heroes First Home Loans founder and national director Sam Royer, a United States Marine Corp Veteran, and his team have introduced the HELPER Act of 2021.

 The HELPER Act stands for Homes for Every Local Protector, Educator, and Responder Act and is working to make the American dream of owning a home a reality for those serving in their communities.
 If enacted, this legislation will offer teachers, police officers, firefighters, and EMS professionals the following when buying a home: